Skip to content

 What it does

 When a developer asks Claude to write Fenergo code, Claude searches the local index first and grounds every response in authoritative documentation.
-The corpus covers ~2,900 Developer Hub pages, hundreds of Swagger / OpenAPI specifications, and ~5,000 quality-curated answers from the internal Stack Overflow for Teams instance, the most valuable institutional knowledge a new joiner could get.
+The corpus covers ~2,900 Developer Hub pages, hundreds of Swagger / OpenAPI specifications, and ~5,000 quality-curated answers from the internal Stack Overflow for Teams instance.
 Retrieval runs entirely on the developer's laptop, with no external API calls and no data leaving the organisation.

 Functional consultants use it the same way through Claude Desktop.
-When they need a specific piece of information (internal company knowledge or a Fen-X documentation lookup), Claude answers from the grounded corpus and surfaces direct links to the relevant sources alongside the response, for verification and further reading.
+When they need a specific piece of information, Claude answers from the grounded corpus and surfaces direct links to the relevant sources for verification and further reading.

 Architecture